xapax/security/list_of_common_ports.md

 AUTH - Used to authenticate the client to the server.
 VRFY - Asks the server to verify is the email user's mailbox exists.

-Port 25 can be used to enumerate users.

-You can connect to port 25 by using nc.
-Like this:

-It looks like this:
+We can use this service to find out which usernames are in the database.
+This can be done in the following way.

-`$ nc 192.168.1.103 25                                                                                                                          130 ↵
+`$ nc 192.168.1.103 25
 220 metasploitable.localdomain ESMTP Postfix (Ubuntu)
 VRFY root
 252 2.0.0 root